hci-lab-um/heuristics-for-test-tool-design/How-To/Activities/zachman-framework-overview.md

 ## Structure: The Matrix

 The Zachman Framework is organised as a **matrix**: a grid of rows and columns.
 Each cell in the grid represents one specific aspect of the enterprise.
 Every cell is independent — one fact in one place.
+Note: The full Zachman Framework diagram is referenced in the dissertation footnote as available at:
+`https://zachman-feac.com/images/ZI_PIcs/ZF3.jpg` but this URL has not been verified as currently live; a diagram is available on the Wikipedia Zachman Framework page.

 ![Simplified Schematic of Zachman Framework™ Adapted from [222] Dissertation Figure 7.1, page 122](../../Figures/SimplifiedZachman.jpg)